waigwamacha/brainageprediction/README.md

 # Predicting brain age using XGBoost

 - This repository contains scripts used to train and test a XGBoost model on structural MRI features (surface area and volume) for the prediction of age.
 This predicted age (i.e., brain age) is important because the error (predicted - chronological age) is indicative of mental illness.
 A higher error (i.e., brain age gap) is associated with accelerated brain aging, and mood disorders such as depression and bipolar disorder.

+- NB: results discussed here were presented at the society of biological psychiatry (SOBP) conference in Toronto, April 2025 (poster attached at the end).

 ### Background and Hypothesis